 To ensure the books you own are going to be used by the class next semester, communicate with your professor and let them know your strategy or simply tell them that you are looking to hold the book for one of your friends, who is taking his or her class next semester.
 This will ensure you that a new edition will not be used next semester and that the strategy we will use will provide the highest returns.

 I have personally performed this strategy each semester of college.
-There have been some semesters were I break even and in some occasions I have made a substantial profit.
-But as Ben Franklin would say…
+There have been some semesters where I break even and in some occasions I have made a substantial profit.
+But as Ben Franklin would say:

 Frank Alvarez is the Founder & Editor in Chief of Wall Street College (www.wallstcollege.com), a blog with the sole purpose of educating people on how to put their money to work, teach them how to invest in stocks, and how to always strive for financial freedom.
 You can follow Frank on Facebook or Twitter.